 1-The drugs are absorbed into the general circulation at a rate greater than that at which they can be broken down by the body.
 Rapid absorption occurs from any hyperaemic or inflamed tissue and the rate of absorption is increased by the use of solutions which contain spreading agents such as hyaluronidase.

-2- Accidental intravenous injection.
-When the concentration of local analgesic in the general circulation reach the toxic level, two types of symptoms may be seen either singly or together.
+When the concentration of local analgesic in the general circulation reaches the toxic level, two types of symptoms may be seen either singly or together.
 These are cardiovascular and central nervous types.

 1-Therapeutic, like relief of pain during arthritis